vedantpatel07756/DRUMKIT/README.md

 <h1>Certainly!
-Here's a description for your GitHub repository for the Drum Kit project you created with HTML, CSS, and JavaScript:<h1>
+Here's a description for my GitHub repository for the Drum Kit project I created with HTML, CSS, and JavaScript:<h1>
 <h3>
 Project Title: Drum Kit
 </h3>